Governance

-In a short period of time, RHIP has evolved into a functioning Precinct with a nimble operating model underpinned by robust governance, leadership and support from our Founding Partners: South Eastern Sydney Local Health District (SESLHD), UNSW Sydney, Sydney Children’s Hospitals Network (SCHN), Health Infrastructure (HI) and Collaborating Partners.
+In a short period of time, RHIP has evolved into a functioning Precinct with a nimble operating model underpinned by robust governance, leadership and support from our Founding Partners: South Eastern Sydney Local Health District (SESLHD), UNSW Sydney, Sydney Children’s Hospitals Network (SCHN), and Collaborating Partners.

 Leadership